Thousand Miles (The Kid Laroi song): Music video

 The official music video premiered to YouTube on 22 April 2022, the same day the song was released.
-The theatrical-leaning clip was directed by Christian Breslauer, who has also directed music videos for Charlie Puth and Lil Nas X. It features appearances from TikTok influencer, Katarina Deme, Laroi's girlfriend.
+The theatrical-leaning clip was directed by Christian Breslauer, who has also directed music videos for Charlie Puth and Lil Nas X. It features appearances from TikTok influencer, Katarina Deme, Laroi's then-girlfriend.

 It begins with Deme as a barista with Laroi buying a coffee.
 The rest of the video depicts Laroi, dressed in white, being tortured multiple times by his evil self, dressed in red.
 Eventually, Laroi gets hit by a train, with his evil self performing surgery on him after.
 He then steals his girlfriend in which she pushes bandaged Laroi away in a wheelchair and he ironically gets hit again, this time by an ambulance van.

 An American indie artist, Oliver Tree, posted an Instagram video showing how many of the music video's shots were taken from multiple of his own self-directed music videos.